 The Advanced Cementitious Materials & Composites (ACMC) Laboratory is located in the rooms 106, 108, and 110 of the Castleman building.
 The laboratory allows for specimen casting, preparation & curing, chemical and physical material component analysis and fresh properties characterization.
 In addition to standardized static testing in compression, tension and bending, the ACMC research group has focused its research efforts on high strain rate and impact testing.
 A high speed data acquisition system, including a high speed camera, enables the investigation of material phenomena under high speed conditions.
 Advanced high resolution microscopy is performed at the Institute of Material Science at UConn.

 The Smart Structures and Applied Mechanics Lab is located in room 111 in the Castleman Building.
 The laboratory is dedicated to support research on the development of sensors for monitoring of civil and transportation infrastructures.
-It has a host of specialized instrumentation and equipment for fiber optic sensor research, including an optical table, laser diode, pulse inverter, pulse generator, high speed photo detector, digital sampling oscilloscope, assortment of lenses, fiber posts and cleaver, and a dedicated data collection system including personal computer with Labview software.
+It has a host of specialized instrumentation and equipment for fiber optic sensor research, including an optical table, pulse inverter, pulse generator, high speed photo detector, digital sampling oscilloscope, assortment of lenses, fiber posts and cleaver, and a dedicated data collection system including personal computer with Labview software.

 Dr. Ramesh Malla